Gerstheim

 Gerstheim ([ɡɛʁstaim]) is a commune in the Bas-Rhin department in Alsace in north-eastern France.

 Geography

 Situated between the canal that links the Rhône and the Rhine, and the Rhine itself, the little village is situated some 20 km to the south of Strasbourg.

+Population

 Economy

 During the early twentieth century many jobs were provided by the tobacco and sugar industries.
 There are currently still a few employment opportunities involving agriculture and tourism in the village.
 There is also an EDF hydro-electric installation incorporating a lock and a road crossing on the Rhine.
 Some residents work in Strasbourg and many commute across the border to work in Germany.

 One of Europe's largest theme parks positioned just across the border provides a large number of mainly seasonal low-paid jobs.